jjb/votefwd/README.md

 ## Welcome to Vote Forward

-Vote Forward is a non-partisan organization that works to increase voter turnout.
+The non-partisan Vote Forward project works to increase voter turnout with a big distributed chain letter.

-We enable direct citizen-to-citizen contact through the reliable medium of the United States Postal Service to secure voting commitments.

-Voting commitments have been consistently and reliably shown to increase voter turnout.
+Voting pledges have consistently been shown to increase voter turnout.
+We enable citizens to make and elicit voting pledges through the US Mail.